Is your child at risk for a traumatic brain injury – TBI?

 The future earnings loss is reckoned by projecting already-earned income into the future – for as many years as the victim would be reasonably expected to work until retirement – while also taking into consideration factors like wage hikes, bonuses, promotions, and seniority.

-In these cases, a personal injury lawyer will probably seek the help of a financial expert to arrive at a fair and reasonable compensation figure.
+In these cases, a personal injury lawyer in Illinois will probably seek the help of a financial expert to arrive at a fair and reasonable compensation figure.

 The attorney will then seek that sum on the family’s behalf.